mark-hallman/DFRWS-2019-KAPE-Workshop/README.md

 #### First,  here is the [Official KAPE Documentation by Eric Zimmerman](https://ericzimmerman.github.io/KapeDocs/#!index.md)

 **Second,  the update and install scripts are run PowerShell**,  that's just how it is.
 But really, it is a good thing.
 Come on over to the Dark Side.
 Once installed and updated you can switch back to cmd if you must.
-There is also a Windows GUI for KAPE which we will demo, but is later in the workshop.
+There is also a Windows GUI for KAPE which we will demo in the workshop.

 It will be so helpful if each of you could download and install KAPE and ZimmermanTools before you get to the Workshop.
 I anticipate the the WiFi that will be available in the meeting rooms, of which there will be more than ours, will be terrible.
 So there is a possibility that you will not be able to download in the classroom.
-At that point USB drive will be at a premium.  ;-0
+At that point USB drives will be at a premium.  ;-0

 #### Step 1 - Download Get-ZimmermanTools.zip [from here](https://f001.backblazeb2.com/file/EricZimmermanTools/Get-ZimmermanTools.zip)